Stew

 Understanding the key chemical compounds helps explain why stew pairs well with certain ingredients.

-Breaks down from connective tissues into gelatin during extended cooking, creating silky mouthfeel, luxurious body, and natural thickening.
-Provides bioavailable amino acids (glycine, proline) supporting joint and gut health.
+Breaks down from bone and connective tissue into gelatin during extended cooking, creating silky mouthfeel and savory depth while providing amino acids like glycine and proline

 Quick Tips